tylerlwsmith/caddyexamples.com/README.md

 - Variables
 - PHP with file server.
 Explain that if using docker, static files must be on Caddy server
 - Ports (localhost:80 vs port only syntax (:80))

-## Launch

-I will buy caddyexamples.com and launch the site once I have five examples done.